fomightez/jan2015feng_gr_m/where.rst

 In Your Browser - Emulators (you won't know it isn't REALLY full-featured Python, for the most part)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- `Code with Mu: a simple Python editor for beginner programmers <https://codewith.mu/>`_ (Found in 2019.
+I don't know if it is emulator or actual python.)

 -  `CodeSkulptor <http://www.codeskulptor.org/>`__\ \*